IDubrovskiy/NLP_course/README.md

-# NLP_course
+# NLP course
- This is the repository with the tasks from NLP course
+ This is the repository with the tasks from Natural Language Processing course